 The second hypothesis that harmonious passion influences life satisfaction is rejected.
-This study's results differ from previous studies conducted by Lafreniere et al. (2012), where harmonious passion frees an entrepreneur to spend time at work.
-As a result, work will be done to the satisfaction that exists in that individual.
+This study's results differ from those of Gillet et al. (2022). where harmonious passion influences life satisfaction.
+However, caution is needed to interpret Gillet et al. (2022) results as they only employed a single-item measure to assess life satisfaction.
+It is generally recognized that single-item measures have lower reliability than multi-item measures and are less effective at covering the entire content of the studied construct.
 The different results in this study are suspected because the respondents in this study have a variety of industrial fields, causing differences in life satisfaction in each industry.
 In addition, most respondents in this study were relatively young (18-23 years old), so perhaps they needed to receive the expected life satisfaction.
-Finally, the difference in the results of this study perhaps originates from the characteristics of the respondents who predominantly worked within a period of three to five years, meaning that most of the time, entrepreneurs worked when the Covid 19 period hit Indonesia so it could influence the results in this study.
+Finally, life context can also influence harmonious passion's influence on life satisfaction.
+For example, in times of high economic uncertainty or social pressure COVID-19, individuals may focus more on other aspects of their lives, such as financial security, rather than the positive experiences associated with their passion.